 5 days is not enough for WA.
 As everything is so spread out you are kinda stuck in Perth.
 If anyhow possible give yourself more time over there.

 I agree with Rottnest Island and Fremantle as must dos.
 If possible stay in Rottnest over night.
 There's plenty to do.
 But also give Perth a chance.
 It's nice walking up to King's park from where on you have a nice view of the city.
-Take a stroll around the sights and relax at the beach. over 10 years ago
+Take a stroll around the sights and relax at the beach. almost 11 years ago

 Advice was well worth it.

 We spent a night at Rottnest and a day snorkelling.
 Unluckely got stung by a jelly fish though (around my face just so it looks good).
 It was really nice and we times it with the Freo to Rottnest swim which is a crazy 6 hour race.